askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/01-Getting Started/write-your-first-instruction.md

 You can freely go to [Step 4: Executing an Instruction](#step-4-execute-an-instruction) before you finished the whole example to see how your workflow runs before you are finished.
 :::

 Now you run into a problem that somehow `.` is not detected as a text and you have a lot of buttons already.
 So targeting the button with `.` only by specifying a button will not work.
-But you can use relational selectors for this.
+But you can use a relational selector for this.

 :::info

 **Using Relational Selectors**

 - **Process**: Chain multiple element descriptions together using commands like `leftOf()`, `above()`, etc., to create a unique selector based on element relationships.
 More information can be found in the [AskUI documentation](https://docs.askui.com/docs/0.11.6/general/Element%20Selection/relational-selectors).
-- **Advantages**: Increases selector specificity, particularly useful in complex UIs with numerous similar elements.
+- **Advantages**: Particularly useful in complex UIs with numerous similar elements.
-- **Best Used When**: Targeting elements in a densely populated UI or when elements lack unique identifiers.
+- **Best Used When**: Targeting elements in a densely populated UI or when elements lack unique visual identifiers.

 :::

-We will target the `.`-button by selecting it in _relation_ to another button that is recognized.
-We already know that the `2`-button works.
-So we instruct AskUI to click the button `below` the `2`-button:
+You will target the `.`-button by selecting it in _relation_ to another button that is recognized.
+You already know that the `2`-button works.
+So you instruct AskUI to click the button `below` the `2`-button:

 ```typescript